tjelvar-olsson/tjelvar-olsson.github.io/_drafts/saving-a-file-object-to-string.md

-However, one cannot use the approach above with ``skimage.io.imsave`` as it does not provide a means to specify the format (the format seems to be "automagially" determined from the file name).
+However, one cannot use the approach above with ``skimage.io.imsave`` as it does not provide a means to specify the format (the format seems to be "automagically" determined from the file name).
 So we are forced to save the image to disk and then read the contents of the file.

 ```python